rudresh051/QA-Automation-Resources/Courses/Framework/File3.md

 ### Webdriver Object

 Many times, we try to pass the WebDriver object over and over again
-from one c/assto another by the means of constructors or passing it
+from one class to another by the means of constructors or passing it
 as a parameter in the method where it require driver instance.

 It's always a good idea in Programming to **Stop and Think for a second, to do it right**